ibowditch/userdocs/server.md

 #### Plan to Attend

 Members can indicate their intention to attend future events using the calendar.
-If they previously committed to attend an event, they can change that by withdrawing their name.

 This allows Officers to get expected numbers for their planned activities, and to see who is interested in attending.